kumarprs/Test/README.md

 # Test
 test repository
-This repsitory is for devops undertanding.
+This repsitory is for devops undertanding. commites t1